Fall 2018 Annual Meeting

 Springhill Marriott Suites, Vancouver, WA

-Announcing the PNW Chapter’s annual fall meeting!
-On Saturday, September 16, we hope to meet new indexers and greet veteran indexers for an informative, productive, and enjoyable program that includes:
+Announcing the PNW chapter’s annual fall meeting!
+On Saturday, September 15, we will meet new indexers and greet veteran indexers for an informative, productive, and enjoyable program that includes:

 “Knotty Bits” group discussion

-A “knotty bit” is a perplexing indexing problem which can be a struggle for new and experienced indexers alike.
-Participants will submit “knotty bits” both ahead of time and during the discussion (as time allows), knowing that many minds working together are much better than one mind in isolation when it comes to generating possible solutions to aggravating conundrums.
+We didn’t solve all of our “knotty bits” last year, so we’ll once again put our heads together to come up with solutions for perplexing indexing problems.
+Participants will submit “knotty bits” both ahead of time and during the discussion, knowing that many minds working together are much better than one mind in isolation when it comes to generating possible solutions to aggravating conundrums.

 Watch for registration information in June.
 In the meantime, contact Sam Arnold-Boyd at email@example.com if you have questions, and reserve Saturday, September 15 on your calendars!